fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 Better link text also improves the flow and clarity of your content and so improves the experience for everyone.

-## Content structure

-The page’s content should be well-structured as this makes it easier to understand for all, especially people with reading and cognitive disabilities.
-It should consist of short sections of content preceded by clear headings.
-It should employ lists where appropriate.
-It should place the most important content at the beginning of the page or section to give it prominence.

-Check your page for any long passages of text with no structure.
-Ensure that sufficient prominence is given to the most important information and calls to action.

 ## Supporting high contrast mode

 Some people find it easier to read content when it’s in a particular colour against a specific background colour.
 Operating systems provide options to allow users to configure this to their preference.
 Websites must support support the user’s ability to apply this.